 County Durham is where wooden railed wagon-ways developed firstly into colliery railways, rattling a few miles from mines to ships, before going on to carry passengers and freight throughout the country.
 This technology spread worldwide.
 Fittingly, Darlington Railway Museum is housed in the old North Road station building, built in 1842, on the route of the world famous Stockton and Darlington Railway.

-The recently refurbished Museum tells the story of Darlington and the impact of railways.
+The Museum tells the story of Darlington and the impact of railways.
 The locomotives in the main area of the museum are complemented by new exhibitions and displays for people of all ages.
 Guides can be provided for both school and adult groups visiting the Museum.
 These should be pre-booked by contacting the Access Officer on 01325 734128

 A café provides drinks and snacks.
 There is also a temporary exhibition room with a scheduled programme catering for different audiences.
 This will include exhibitions from the Museum's own collection, touring exhibitions from other museums and exhibitions of art and objects from community and school groups.